jnear/cs202-compiler-construction/homework/hw2.md

 - Exercise 6 (page 34)
 - Exercise 7 (page 35)

+## Challenge Exercise

+Implement a random expression generator that generates correct expressions.
+Write a function called `randomTest` which generates 100 test cases and tests that your compiler generates correct solutions for them.

+**Note**: if you are an undergraduate student, and you solve the challenge exercise for extra credit, please note this in a comment at the top of your file.

 ## Online Compiler

 [An online compiler for this assignment is available